 Plenty of meat and vegetables, little fat and grain

-Excess fat or even sweeteners like sugar or glucose have no place in your dog's food bowl.
-A healthy, balanced diet generally features a high quantity of meat (at least 70%), which is the dog's most important source of protein.
+Excess fat or even sweeteners like sugar or glucose have no place in your dog’s food bowl.
+A healthy, balanced diet generally features a high quantity of meat (at least 70%).
 Vegetables and fruit (around 20-30%) provide important vitamins and nutrients.
 In contrast, your dog only needs a small amount of grain.
 A food containing a lot of grain is generally of poor quality.

 Also read our articles on appropriate nutrition for Labrador Retrievers and discover our selection of dog food for Labradors in the zooplus store.

-In order to avoid obesity, you should make sure you give your dog an adequate amount of food, along with it being of the right composition.
+It’s important to control the amount and composition of food.
 Never let your Labrador decide how much to eat.
 They are quite greedy dogs and would eat much more than is good for them and their stomach.
 How much food is good for them can vary greatly depending on their age, weight and activity level.
 One to two meals per day always at the same time are generally enough for Retrievers.
-If you give your dog occasional treats, you should subtract them from the daily calorie allowance, i.e. compensate by giving your dog slightly less food.
+If you give your dog occasional treats, you should compensate by giving your dog slightly less food.

-There are no prescribed weight tables for Labrador Retrievers, so it's ultimately down to you to judge whether your dog is too fat or too thin or if it eats too much or too little.
+There are no prescribed weight tables for Labrador Retrievers.
+It’s ultimately down to you to judge whether your dog is too fat or too thin.
 In principle, you should be able to feel the ribs with your hand without being able to see them.
-If you're uncertain, you should ask your vet or breeder about the right diet and amount of food for your dog.
+If you’re uncertain, you should ask your vet or breeder about the right diet and amount of food.

-The right grooming also makes an important contribution to your Labrador's health.
+The right grooming also makes an important contribution to your Labrador’s health.
 Along with routine veterinary examinations, which you should definitely stick to, you can recognise and treat infections at an early stage with regular short check-ups.
-You should pay particular attention to your Labrador's ears, eyes and teeth.
-In order to avoid injuries or inflammation, your dog's claws should be regularly trimmed.
-The Labrador's fur is quite low-maintenance and almost cleans itself.
+You should pay particular attention to your Labrador’s ears, eyes and teeth.
+In order to avoid injuries or inflammation, trim your dog’s claws regularly.
+The Labrador’s fur is quite low-maintenance and almost cleans itself.
 However, it should be thoroughly brushed at least once a week to remove loose hairs and stubborn dirt.

 Making grooming routine

-Good grooming doesn't need to take up a lot of time, though you should plan time for check-ups and procedures into your daily or weekly schedule so that they become routine for you and your dog.
+Good grooming doesn’t need to take up a lot of time.
+Plan time for check-ups and procedures into your daily or weekly schedule so that they become routine.
 Dogs like rules and good organisation, with too many unexpected surprises and changes confusing sensitive Labradors.
-You're best off starting with your grooming routine during the puppy phase and getting your dog used to sitting still at an early stage.
+Start the grooming routine during puppy phase so your dog gets used to sitting still at an early stage.

 Training and housing

 Housing and training for Labradors are just as straightforward as grooming.
-These friendly, people-dogs are therefore ideally suited for first-time owners too, though there are some basics to bear in mind for owning a Labrador Retriever.
+These dogs are ideally suited for first-time owners too.
+However, there are some basics to bear in mind for owning a Labrador Retriever.

 Plenty of space, plenty of exercise

 The Labrador is a working and utility dog by nature, therefore needs plenty of exercise and ideally sufficient activity options too in order to be happy and meet its retrieval instinct.
 A house with its own garden and sufficient space for these active dogs should be a fundamental requirement for owning a Labrador.
-They need to be able to get worn out, so it goes without saying that a few short walks around the block each day aren't sufficient.
+These dogs require a lot of exercise – a few short walks around the block each day aren’t sufficient.
 Dog sports like obedience and dog dancing, tracking dog training or hunting tests are suitable in order to mentally and physically stimulate your dog.
 To make daily walks more varied, you should integrate little search and retrieval games.
 You will also make these water-loving athletes happy by letting them take a dip in a river or lake.

 Labradors need training too

-Of course, your dog needs to obey your commands in order to spend time together outdoors and in company without any problems.
-This applies both to a Labrador and a German Shepherd.
 The right training is the cornerstone of the dog-owner relationship.
 Generally, Labradors make it easy for you with their people-focused nature and will to please.
-It's important though that you train these sensitive dogs in a consistent but loving manner, as your dog will react much better to positive reinforcement like praise or an occasional treat than excessive severity.
-It's definitely recommended for first-time owners to attend a dog school, where your dog can practise the most important commands and mannerisms and the owner can also learn how to control their dog.
+It’s important though that you train these sensitive dogs in a consistent but loving manner.
+Your dog will react much better to positive reinforcement like praise or an occasional treat than excessive severity.
+If you’re a first-time owner, send your Lab to dog school.
+This enables your dog to practise the most important commands and mannerisms.

 In principle, the better trained your dog is, the more you will be able to do together – be it bike rides, visiting friends or beach holidays together.
-Life with a Labrador Retriever is guaranteed to be diverse.
+Life with a Labrador Retriever is full of variety.